christopher-besch/homepage/src/articles/18_github_pages_hack/github_pages_hack.md

 ### What Happened?
 A few days ago I accidentally deleted the git branch GitHub Pages feeds on.
-Although I recreated the branch shortly after and unbeknown to me, that disabled my GitHub Pages deployment.
+Although I recreated the branch shortly after and unbeknown to me, that permanently disabled my GitHub Pages deployment.
 Therefore, my domain forwarded to GitHub's infrastructure but wasn't used by any GitHub Page anymore.
 Someone realized that and chose the domain for their malicious website.
 Luckily I realized the malicious website fairly quickly.